YunaBraska/api-doc-crafter/README.md

 # Api-Doc-Crafter
+_GitHub Action & Docker & CLI_

-Api-Doc-Merger is a standalone tool designed to merge multiple API files and generate Swagger HTML documentation.
+Api-Doc-Merger is a standalone cli tool designed to merge multiple API files and generate Swagger HTML documentation.
 It also cleans and filters API files by ignoring invalid entries and removing servers and paths based on glob patterns.
 This makes it particularly useful for generating documentation from code and excluding endpoints tagged as internal.